 CREATE TABLE newsletter( email VARCHAR(50) PRIMARY KEY );

-The FOREIGN KEY constraint is an important one to help define referential integrity.
+The FOREIGN KEY constraint is an important one to help maintain referential integrity.
 It is used to link two tables together.
 The foreign key in one table refers to the primary key in another table.
 For example, in the customer table, the customer_id is the primary key to uniquely identify each customer:

 From a coding standpoint, the foreign key would look like this in the invoice table creation: